PanDAWMS/panda-docs/docs/source/client/pchain.rst

 locally-built packages.
 You can use a different Athena version by specifying :hblue:`---athenaTag` in ``opt_args``.

-To submit the task, first you need to setup Athena on local computer, and execute ``pflow`` with ``--useAthenaPackages`` that automatically collect various Athena-related information from environment variables and uploads a sandbox file from your locally-built packages.
+To submit the task, first you need to setup Athena on local computer, and execute ``pchain`` with ``--useAthenaPackages`` that automatically collect various Athena-related information from environment variables and uploads a sandbox file from your locally-built packages.

 .. prompt:: bash

-  pflow --cwl athena.cwl --yaml inputs.yaml --outDS user.<your_nickname>.blah --useAthenaPackages
+  pchain --cwl athena.cwl --yaml inputs.yaml --outDS user.<your_nickname>.blah --useAthenaPackages

 |br|